President and CEO

-Vice President of Finance and Business Operations
+Executive Vice President of Operations & Finance

 Scholz’s studies of music and finance led him to master’s in nonprofit management from Binghamton University in New York and a career that began in development for public broadcasting.
 He has taught local and national courses on performance management and is a graduate of the Harvard Kennedy School’s Senior Executives in State and Local Government program.
 He is currently on the board of the Public Education & Business Coalition and is a member of the Audit Committee for the City and County of Denver.
 Scholz has also served on the board of the Center on Colfax and several task forces in the metro-area, including the City of Denver Structural Financial Task Force, the Arvada Center Governance Task Force, and the National Western Center Task Force.

-Vice President of Experiences and Partnerships
+Executive Vice President of Experiences & Partnerships

-Nancy Walsh is the vice president of experiences & partnerships at the Denver Museum of Nature & Science.
+Nancy Walsh is the executive vice president of experiences & partnerships at the Denver Museum of Nature & Science.
 She works with a talented team and our community to create the vision, creative direction, and operation of a diverse array of innovative and engaging exhibitions and programs for all ages—onsite, offsite, and virtually.
 Walsh also works to nurture local and national partnerships that advance the Museum’s strategic plan.